richard-weinhold/pomato/README.md

 ------------

 Pomato is (until now) a console tool mainly written in python and therefore requires *Python 3*.
 Its optimization kernel uses Julia.
 Julia needs to be installed and added to your system environment (it needs to be callable via console) manually.
 Pomato requires *Julia 1.1.0* or higher.
-Download the Julia Command line version from the [Julia-Website](https://julialang.org/).
-The folder *project_files* contains env for anaconda (python) and julia make set up easier.
+Follow the instructions in the file readme_install.md to install Julia, Gurobi and the dependencies of Python and Julia.